Rock Stars You May Not Know Are Missing Body Parts

 Advertisement

-In 1997, the humorous rap-rock group the Bloodhound Gang released the single "Why's Everybody Always Pickin' on Me?"
+In 1996, the humorous rap-rock group the Bloodhound Gang released the single "Why's Everybody Always Pickin' on Me?"
 It included a shouted refrain that went, "The drummer from Def Leppard's only got one arm!"
 So what's that about?
 Well, they're pickin' on Rick Allen, who really was left with one upper appendage after a New Year's Eve 1984 car accident.

 Advertisement

 While driving on the A57 motorway outside Def Leppard's hometown of Sheffield, England, Allen's Corvette Stingray slipped out of his control.
 It struck a brick wall at a high speed, and the impact came at such tremendous force that it unbuckled Allen's seatbelt.
-As the car expelled Allen via the sunroof, his arm got caught on the seatbelt ... and detached from the rest of his body.
+As the car expelled him via the sunroof, his arm got caught on the seatbelt ... and detached from the rest of his body.
 Amazingly, Allen spent only a month in the hospital and resumed his duties behind the kit for Def Leppard in August 1986.
 He obviously couldn't play the drums the way he used to, so ever since, he's been assisted by a pedal-powered, electronic drumming system.

 Paul Stanley was missing an ear for a long time

 Buried under black-and-white face makeup that presented him to the world as "the Starchild," KISS singer and guitarist Paul Stanley played some of the loudest music in the world to arenas packed full of adoring fans in the '70s and beyond.
 KISS concerts probably shattered more than a few eardrums, but long before he rocked and rolled all night and partied every day, Stanley began life with major hearing problems.
+"I was born with a Level 3 Microtia, which is a congenital deformity of the cartilage of the outer ear," he told CNN.
+He went on to explain that "there is no ear canal and no direct path to the inner workings of the ear."

 Advertisement